 Intermediary costs such as audits, legal services, assessment and consulting, and other related administrative expenses incurred for the purpose of business combination are charged to profit or loss for the current period when incurred.
-The transaction costs of equity securities or debt securities issued as merger considerations are included in the initial recognition amount of equity securities or debt securities.
+The transaction costs of equity securities or debt securities issued as merger considerations are included in the initial recognition amount of equity securities.